-In the past there has been a lot of secrecy surrounding adoptions.
-This has changed, and today it is considered more beneficial for the child to grow up knowing their origins and for adoptive parents to encourage this.
+In the past there has been a lot of secrecy surrounding adoptions but this has changed.
+Today it is considered more beneficial for the child to grow up knowing about their birth family and origins and for adoptive parents to encourage this.

 All adopters have training in the importance of talking with an adopted child about their origins and supporting contact with their birth family if this has been agreed.